-Process of Buying a Home the Old Way:
+The process of Buying a Home the Old Way:

-2. client buys the property;
+- the client buys the property;

-Process of Buying a Home the New Way:
+The process of Buying a Home the New Way:

-1. client does research on properties, neighborhoods, Realtors via search engines or social networks;
+- The client does research on properties, neighborhoods, Realtors via search engines or social networks;

-2. client contacts several real estate agents doing more research at the same time;
+- The client contacts several real estate agents doing more research at the same time;

-3. client buys the property;
+- The client buys the property;

 Recently Google published a series of research articles about phases of consumer decision journey where they identified one new phase which they called the Zero Moment of Truth.
 Google’s research team says that it doesn’t matter what kind of product or service the consumer is going after – it all boils down to the following basic steps of every purchase:

-The second step is not a completely new marketing phenomenon but it recently became a somewhat permanent step in pre-purchase decision-making due to easy accessibility of all kind of information on the web.
+The second step is not a completely new marketing phenomenon but it recently became a somewhat permanent step in pre-purchase decision-making due to the easy accessibility of all kind of information on the web.